pnbruckner/ha-sun2/README.md

 Astronomical Dawn | no | The time in the morning when the sun is 18 degrees below the horizon Nautical Dawn | no | The time in the morning when the sun is 12 degrees below the horizon Dawn | yes | The time in the morning when the sun is 6 degrees below the horizon Rising | yes | AKA Sunrise.
-The time in the morning when the sun is 0.833 degrees below the horizon.
-This is to account for refraction.
+The time in the morning when the sun is 0.267 degrees below the horizon.
 Solar Noon | yes | The time when the sun is at its highest point Setting | yes | AKA Sunset.
-The time in the evening when the sun is 0.833 degrees below the horizon.
-This is to account for refraction.
+The time in the evening when the sun is 0.267 degrees below the horizon.
 Dusk | yes | The time in the evening when the sun is a 6 degrees below the horizon Nautical Dusk | no | The time in the evening when the sun is a 12 degrees below the horizon Astronomical Dusk | no | The time in the evening when the sun is a 18 degrees below the horizon